Sermons

 29 December 2019

 The gifts have been received and opened; The recycling bin is filled with gift wrapping that once made an ordinary gift seem extra special.
-Our family and friends have come and returned home.
-All that is to come as a reminder of Christmas is the Credit Card statement.
-Soon we will start counting down again… Read more
+Our family and friends have come… Read more

 Christmas Day Sermon 2019 – Truth is God’s true power.